MohamadElgendy23/memegenerator/README.md

-Project that utilizes a meme api to create memes.
-Utilizes Tailwind CSS for styling as well as dark mode/light mode.
+Project that utilizes a meme api to create memes (with top text and bottom text).
+Utilizes Tailwind CSS for styling as well as a dark mode/light mode toggle.